tomas-bzdusek/research-website/content/home/welcome.md

 On this website I have collected the research work of myself and of my students.
 In the "miscellaneous" tab I have collected various further documents, including recorded talks, slides, and code.

-<b>News!</b> Following my successful application for a Starting Grant by [SNSF](https://data.snf.ch/grants/grant/211310), I am launching a research group at the University of Zürich in September 2023. <b>We are looking for one more PhD student!</b> The hiring announcement can be fouund at [here](https://www.physik.uzh.ch/en/department/jobs.html).
-You can follow our updates on [Twitter](https://twitter.com/UZH_TopoMat).
+<b>News!</b> Following my successful application for a Starting Grant by [SNSF](https://data.snf.ch/grants/grant/211310), I am launching a new research group at the University of Zürich in September 2023. <b>We are currently looking for one more PhD student</b>, envisioned to start between October 2023 and April 2024.
+The hiring announcement can be found [here](https://www.physik.uzh.ch/en/department/jobs.html).
+Follow our updates on [Twitter](https://twitter.com/UZH_TopoMat).

 <a rel="me" href="https://mastodon.social/@tomas_bzdusek"></a>